exploringtheunknown/openlab-spaceinvaders/backend/README.md

 ### Get started

-Navigate to directory 'backend' and run the following commands to create a virtual environment:
+Run the following commands to create a virtual environment:

 ```
 python3 -m venv .venv